-The first retail clinic opened in Walmart in June 2021 with 9 other locations scheduled to open during 2021.
+The first retail clinic opened in Walmart in June 2021 with additional locations scheduled to open during fourth quarter of 2021.
 The retail clinic provides outpatient chiropractic and spinal care services.
-For the three months ended June 30, 2021, the Back Space had 194 visits and 23 active members.
+For the three months ended September 30, 2021, the Back Space had 394 visits.
+For the nine months ended September 30, 2021, the Back Space had 588 visits.
+As of September 30, 2021, 70% of the Back Space revenue was related to memberships.